FHA vs. conventional loans: pros and cons

 On the flip side, conventional loans offer higher limits, which can be a game-changer if you're eyeing a more expensive home.
 They give you freedom to explore pricier properties (and maybe even a jumbo loan) without hitting the financial ceiling too quickly, offering a bit more room to chase after that dream home.

 When it comes to the property itself, FHA loans have stricter property standards.
 The reason is that they're government-backed loans.
 Understandably, the property can't be in disrepair.
-But, hey—it’s like having someone who’s looking out for you, making sure your home easily passes inspection.
+But, hey—it’s like having someone who’s looking out for you, helping to make sure your home easily passes inspection.
 Yes, it can make the buying process a bit cumbersome if the property has issues that need fixing, but it also helps protect the program for buyers who come after you.

 Maybe you’re already on the property ladder and the moment you’ve been waiting for has arrived: a healthy dip in interest rates.
-If you're in an FHA loan, check out its streamline refinancing option—it’s super straightforward with minimal hassle because it requires less paperwork.
+If you're in an FHA loan, check out its streamline refinancing option—it’s typically straightforward with minimal hassle because it requires less paperwork.
 It's your fast pass to better loan terms, making the whole process smoother and quicker.

 For those with conventional loans, refinancing can be an option to secure lower interest rates or better terms.
 Plus, once you've built up enough equity, you can say goodbye to PMI, removing one more financial burden.